 Watch the YouTube Video!

 If you prefer video tutorials, I do have one for this post.
-You can check out How to Make Retro 80’s Name Stickers in Procreate 5X on my Well Crafted Studio YouTube Channel or click on the link at the bottom of this post!
+You can check out How to Make Retro 80’s Name Stickers on Procreate 5X on my Well Crafted Studio YouTube Channel below!

 Want to Print then Cut Your Stickers?